-Vander Neut had spent two years in Texas studying first fashion design, then art, before deciding she needed a change and moved to Boise State.
+Sarah Vander Neut, owner of the Colorado custom athletic apparel business Vander Jacket, spent two years in Texas studying fashion design and art before deciding she needed a change and moved to Boise State.

-The diverse skills and perspectives of the art faculty created a solid foundation for Vander Neut’s studies.
+The diverse skills and perspectives of the art faculty created a solid foundation for Vander Neut.

-Nearly 10 years later, she has produced more than 1,000 custom jackets and vests for men and women, all sold through her website.
-Vander Neut also has designed an in-line collection she hopes to place for sale in running and outdoor stores in the Rocky Mountain area.
-These pieces are produced by a small team in Colorado using as many materials sourced in the U.S. as possible.
+Nearly 10 years later, Vander Neut has produced more than 1,000 custom jackets and vests for men and women, all sold through her website.
+A small team in Colorado produces her pieces using as many materials sourced in the U.S. as possible.

 Athletics have been a cornerstone for Vander Neut’s family.
 Her father ran professionally in the 1980s, her sister competed in college track and her brother played basketball in Europe.
-Vander Neut sees the parallels of art and athletics in each’s competitive nature, the vulnerability of athletes and artists, and the range of emotions experienced.
+Vander Neut sees the parallels between art and athletics in their competitive nature, the vulnerability of athletes and artists, and the range of emotions experienced.

 Though her main creative outlet is through her clothing business, Vander Neut still turns to visual arts as a restorative practice to avoid burnout.